 Second, I am a relentless fanatic for perfection.
-If I reach 98.5% of a keynote audience, I stay up half the night figuring out what could I do differently next time to “hook in” the other 1.5%.
+If I reach 92.5% of a keynote audience, I stay up half the night figuring out what could I do differently next time to “hook in” the other 7.5%.
 If I uncover a crucial study that your audience should know about, they will hear about.
 Not a year later, but the very next day.
 While some presenters can reach 70% and be satisfied, I am not.
 And the first thing I do is hold up a mirror.
 “How could I improve?” is always my first question.
 I feel driven by the relentless pursuit of that elusive perfection.
 Of course, I’ll never get there, but the journey’s the joy.

 “It is with great enthusiasm that I endorse Eric Jensen as the most dynamic and well-informed professional development speaker…we count on Eric to stay current with neuroscientific research, to accurately interpret findings, and to offer very practical and doable suggestions for classroom activities” Dr. Char M., Director, SES Services.
 MN

 I have made over 45 visits to neuroscience laboratories to talk directly with the scientists who do the studies.
-I often bring teacher groups into the labs to see, hear and touch HOW the research is actually done.
+I brought, for 20 years, teacher groups into the labs to see, hear and touch HOW the research is actually done.
 I want to know, straight from the scientists who are actually doing the research, what it says and how to translate it.
 NOBODY is that obsessed with getting the facts right.
 I was one of the first educators in the world to be invited into the Society for Neuroscience, an invitation-only organization of neuroscientists.
 This inner circle membership is just one of many ways you get an inside track to the latest, breaking news in the world of learning.
 Why is that so important?
-Getting your teachers better trained is my #1 priority.
+Getting your teachers better trained right is my #1 priority.
 Why?
 Good teaching is highly correlated with student achievement.

 I know your staff has to be “spot-on” good.
 To help your staff be the best, I try to be the best in my field.
 That’s just one of many reasons I am ranked among the Top 30 educators in the world at GlobalGurus.org.
 Your staff will get a former teacher with through the roof credibility.

 By now, you may be thinking I’m the right person for you or your organization.
 But there are several reasons I might not be the right person for you:

 “There was simply no time to be bored…all ratings were from ‘Excellent’ to ‘Wow’ with comments about hands-on environment, practical suggestions and ideas, the opportunity for group interaction followed by immediate feedback created a blockbuster presentation.”
-Ruth Hinson, Director, LAEF, New Orleans, LA
+Ruth H., Director, LAEF, New Orleans, LA

 - Involve others in the process.
 Include other schools, even opening up the event to other districts that can share the daily fee to help reduce your costs.